GeorgeMyller/curriculo_vaga_novo-curriculo2/analyze_job_description_report.md

 I cannot complete the task.
-The provided URL does not lead to a single job description page, and therefore, I cannot extract the necessary information to generate the requested report.
-Please provide a valid URL pointing directly to a job description or provide the job description text directly.
+Please provide either a job description URL or text, and the path to the curriculum file.